innopolis-devops/labs/app_python/README.md

 </div>
 Application is using [Prometheus FastAPI Instrumentator](https://github.com/trallnag/prometheus-fastapi-instrumentator) to collect metrics.
 All metrics available on `/metrics`.

+All visits to the home page are recorded in a file, which can be viewed on the page `/visits`.

 ## ⚡️ Quick start (for Linux only)

 1. Download the repository and change the current directory: